Appdynamics/DevNet-Labs/labs/lab-sandbox-user-guide.md

 - [Browser Real User Monitoring Fundamentals](https://developer.cisco.com/learning/lab/fnd-03-appd-brum/step/1)
 - [Database Visibility Monitoring Fundamentals](https://developer.cisco.com/learning/lab/fnd-04-appd-dbmon/step/1)

 You will need to complete the [Java Application Monitoring Fundamentals](https://developer.cisco.com/learning/lab/fnd-01-appd-apm-java/step/1) lab before you start the other labs in the learning track.
-You will need to reuse the same two VM's for each lab within the learning track.
+You will need to use the same two VM instances for each lab within the learning track as they build on one another.

 ## <ins>Additional Information:</ins>